david8zhang/pirate-rpg/readme.md

 ## Easy wins

-- change particle type for when boulders are hit
-- add new resource type for boulder
+- Add new resource type: Iron, which drops from boulders
+- Add numbers whenever a healing item is used
+- Update text for Coconut to include information about how much HP is healed

 ## Must haves for Alpha release:

+- Zoned map
-- Bigger map with more islands and more tiles
+  - transition between one map and another
 - Effects
   - ship damage
   - ship explosion (death)